How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Ronnie found the love of her life online.
 “Once I decided to just talk to someone who I had judged was way out of my league.
 After a couple of weeks she asked me on a date […] now 6 months later, I’m so unbelievably in love.”

-Unfortunately, however, online dating sites can be hives for sexual harassment.
+Unfortunately, online dating sites can be breeding grounds for LGBTQ cyberbulling and sexual harassment.

 In the survey we conducted, more than 50% of respondents who identify as gay, lesbian, queer, asexual, or bisexual/pansexual suffered sexual harassment online.

-That’s why it’s so important to protect yourself online.
-Dating should be fun.
+That’s why it’s so important to protect yourself from the risks of LGBTQ cyberbullying.
+Dating should be exciting and fun.
 In order for it to stay that way, check out the tips below.

 Meeting someone you first connected to online could potentially be risky.
 Even if they appear legitimate, there's no way to guarantee the authenticity of their identity, and – even if they are the person they say there are – you don't know how they might act or behave in a face-to-face encounter.

-While this shouldn't stop you from meeting new people, it's important to maintain a strategy to staysafe, should the situation take an unwanted turn.
+While this shouldn't stop you from meeting new people, you need to maintain a strategy to stay safe, should the situation take an unwanted turn.
+Follow these steps to help:

 Safe Dating Apps

-In either case, users are vulnerable to the same dangers, including sexual harassment or assault.
+In either case, users are vulnerable to the same dangers, including sexual harassment and LGBTQ cyberbullying.
+Following the best practices for online dating safety and security is important for protecting yourself from potential risks.

-Fortunately, there are a plethora of apps designed to make your dating experience safer.
+Fortunately, a plethora of apps have been designed to make your dating experience safer.
 These include online dating platforms with built-in security measures, as well as intuitive programs that can track your safety while you're out.

 Safe Sexting